obackhouse/dyson-compression/README.md

+# Notice

+This codebase is now deprecated in favour of our new package, [dyson](https://github.com/BoothGroup/dyson).
+This new package will implement all the functionality contained in this repository, and this repository will no longer be updated.

 # Dyson Equation Compression

 This module provides functions to compress the spectral representation of a Green's function or self-energy linked by a Dyson equation